ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.rst

 In the root of the workspace, run ``colcon build``.
 Since build types such as ``ament_cmake`` do not support the concept of the ``devel`` space and require the package to be installed, colcon supports the option ``--symlink-install``.
-This allows the installed files to be changed by changing the files in the ``source`` space (e.g. Python files or other not compiled resourced) for faster iteration.
+This allows the installed files to be changed by changing the files in the ``source`` space (e.g. Python files or other non-compiled resources) for faster iteration.

 .. tabs::